drinksandco/joiner/docs/index.md

 ```
 $output = $joiner->execute(); // [0 => 1, 1 => 2, 2 => 3, "name" => "Marcos"]
 ```
-But what if we want do not want any of these results to be shown?
+But what if we do not want any of these results to be shown?
 We can filter it !

 `$joiner->join($array)->append("name", $string)->filter(0)` will result in
 ```